 No estimates have been made for the number of minke whales in the entire North Pacific.
 However, some information is available on the numbers of minke whales in some areas of Alaska.
 Visual surveys for cetaceans were conducted on the eastern Bering Sea shelf in 2002, 2008, and 2010 in cooperation with research on commercial fisheries (Friday et al. 2013).
 The surveys included 3,752 km, 3,253 km, and 1,638 km of effort in 2002, 2008, and 2010, respectively.
 Results of the surveys in 2002, 2008, and 2010 provide provisional abundance estimates of 389 (CV = 0.52), 517 (CV = 0.69), and 2,020 (CV = 0.73) minke whales on the eastern Bering Sea shelf, respectively (Friday et al. 2013).
 These estimates are considered provisional because they have not been corrected for animals missed on the trackline, animals submerged when the ship passed, or responsive movement.
 Additionally, line-transect surveys were conducted in shelf and nearshore waters (within 30-45 nautical miles of land) in 2001-2003 from the Kenai Fjords in the Gulf of Alaska to the central Aleutian Islands.
 Minke whale abundance was estimated to be 1,233 (CV = 0.34) for this area (Zerbini et al. 2006).
 This estimate has also not been corrected for animals missed on the trackline.
-The majority of the sightings were in the Aleutian Islands, rather than in the Gulf of Alaska stock of minke whales because only a portion of the stock's range was surveyed.
+The majority of the sightings were in the Aleutian Islands, rather than in the Gulf of Alaska, and in water shallower than 200 m.
+These estimates cannot be used as an estimate of the entire Alaska stock of minke whales because only a portion of the stock's range was surveyed.